How To Stop Self-Destructive Behavior

-You must accept that all emotions, including pain, suffering, anger, sadness, and guilt are perfectly normal, and it’s okay to feel them.
+You must accept that all emotions, including pain, anger, sadness, and guilt are perfectly normal, and it’s okay to feel them.
 The fact that you feel guilty does not mean you should love yourself less.
 The fact that you’re tired doesn’t mean that either.

 When you feel good within yourself, you tend to be a better caretaker of your family, your friends, and yourself.
 You will find that by simply slowing down you can take great care of yourself and see less and less self-destructive behavior in your life.
 You will feel better and the knowledge that you are doing this for yourself will make a huge difference.